jamesloper/focus-router/README.md

 | component | Component *(Required)* | A component to render.                                                                                             |
 | layout    | Component *(Optional)* | A component to wrap the component in.                                                                              |

-You can re-use concepts from other routers based on [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) such as React Router, React Navigation and FlowRouter.
-For example the following paths are all valid:
+You can re-use concepts from other routers based on [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) (eg: React Router, React Navigation and FlowRouter).
+Although path-to-regexp is not used, the following paths are all still valid when brought forth to Focus Router:

 - `"/blog/:postId"`
 - `"/search/:term?"`
 - `"*"`

-## Router React Component
+## React Component: `<Router/>`

 ```javascript
 import Router from 'focus-router';
 ```

-This component will simply render the component for whichever route is active.
+This will simply render the component for whichever route is active.

-Putting these two together, here is an example app!
+### Putting these two together, here is an example app...

 ```javascript
 import React from 'react';